ChinmayNakwa/Google_Calendar_MCP/readme.md

-# Google Calendar MCP Tool Server
+# Google Workspace MCP Tool Server

 A standalone, runnable tool server that provides a complete set of functions for interacting with the Google Calendar API.
 This server is built using the Model-Context-Protocol (`mcp`) library and is designed to be called by an external AI agent or orchestrator.